siddn/starling/README.md

 Likely not Cap'n proto.
 May be conceptually better, but the actual in language use is pretty un-ergonomic :(.

 Probably will use Protobufs?
 Just found out about bebop could be cool. msgspec is also just easy and schema-free.

+Right now we're just going to run with user-defined serialization -> all callback functions and "send" operations expect bytes only

+big todo, establish "stale" heartbeats with the nexus.
+If no nexuses are live, the user should be able to act on that.